 Thinking Candle

-Observing the process of animation generation by AI, one cannot help but sense a resemblance to a fleeting journey through fragments of human memory—like a carousel of recollections drifting softly in and out of focus.
-It also evokes the gentle, flickering glow of a candle.
+Observing the process of AI generated animation, one cannot help but imagine the act of sifting through fragments of human memory—like a carousel of recollections drifting softly in and out of focus.
+The subtle shifting of images evokes the gentle, flickering glow of a candle.

-This candle is not connected to any power source; as its battery gradually drains, it quietly completes its role and fades away, just like a real candle.
-The training and operation of AI models require immense computational resources, resulting in a substantial increase in data center energy consumption.
-Through AI, what thoughts and emotions do we choose to project, and in what forms might they appear?
+Each “candle” is not connected to any power source; as its battery gradually drains, the images become dimmer and fade away, just like a real candle.
+The training and operation of AI models require immense computational resources, resulting in substantial increases in global energy consumption.
+When lighting an AI candle, what thoughts and emotions do we choose to project, and in what forms might they appear?

 • Year